nuxeo-sandbox/nuxeo-labs-user-registration/nuxeo-labs-user-registration-web/README.md

 # About

 This is a simple HTML application for submitting a user creation request to our endpoint.
 Note especially that authentication is not required.
-See [the contribs](nuxeo/OSGI-INF/) for details on exposing an endpoint this way.
+See [the contribs](nuxeo/OSGI-INF/) for details on exposing a Nuxeo endpoint that does not require authentication.

+The application is composed of pure HTML and JS (no custom framework) with [W3.CSS](https://www.w3schools.com/w3css/default.asp) for the look and feel.
+This is a complete replacement of the previous application, which was based on the [Polymer Starter Kit](https://github.com/Polymer/polymer-starter-kit).
+That project is no longer maintained and contains several critical security vulnerabilities.
+Thus the application was re-written in part to avoid the maintenance headaches associated with custom frameworks.
+Given the simplistic requirements of this application, coupled with advancements in OOTB browser support, any full front-end stack is overkill and more difficult to maintain.

 # Requirements

-* npm
+Npm is required for development.
+There are no requirements for build/runtime.

 # Install